pintergreg/software-engineering/lectures/00_intro.md

 - reading/understanding the code and the number of dependencies

 ::: {.mt-4 .text-smaller}
-[advice:]{.text-color-lightblue} you don't want to reimplement datetime / timezone handling
+[advice:]{.background-color-lightblue} you don't want to reimplement datetime / timezone handling
 :::
 <!--
 :::::::::